adivas24/NCPOR/README.md

 # NCPOR
-Summer Project at NCPOR under teh guidance of Dr. Rohit Srivastava
+Summer Project at NCPOR under the guidance of Dr. Rohit Srivastava

 # Title
 Development of a climate data analysis package in Python